Blake Lalli: Milwaukee Brewers

 On November 14, 2012, the Milwaukee Brewers signed Lalli to a minor league contract and invited him to spring training.
 On April 9, 2013, Lalli's contract was purchased and he was added to the Major League roster by the Brewers.
-He was designated for assignment on September 19, 2013 and became a free agent on October 1.
+He was designated for assignment on September 19, 2013, and became a free agent on October 1.

 Arizona Diamondbacks

-Lalli signed a minor league deal with the Arizona Diamondbacks in October 2013.
-He became a minor league free agent after the 2014 season and on November 26, 2014, he signed a minor league deal to return with the team.
+On October 28, 2013, Lalli signed a minor league contract with the Arizona Diamondbacks.
+He became a minor league free agent after the 2014 season.

+On November 26, 2014, Lalli re–signed with the Diamondbacks organization on a minor league contract.

 Atlanta Braves

-On September 11, 2016, Lalli was called up from AAA Gwinnett Braves to the Atlanta Braves.
+On September 11, 2016, Lalli was called up from the Triple–A Gwinnett Braves to the Atlanta Braves.
 He was released on May 13, 2017.

-Second Stint With Diamondbacks
+Arizona Diamondbacks (second stint)

-On June 7, 2017, Lalli signed a minor league deal with the Arizona Diamondbacks.
+On June 7, 2017, Lalli signed a minor league contract with the Arizona Diamondbacks.

-Managerial career
+Coaching career

 Kane County Cougars

-For the 2018 season, Lalli was named the manager for the Kane County Cougars, the single-A affiliate of the Diamondbacks.
+For the 2018 season, Lalli was named the manager for the Kane County Cougars, the Single–A affiliate of the Diamondbacks.